pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

 ...
 Caused by: io.pravega.common.util.IllegalDataFormatException: [AttributeIndex[3-423]] Wrong footer information.
 RootPage Offset (3842188288) + Length (142858) exceeds Footer Offset (15007837).
 ```
-The original issue filed can be found here:- https://github.com/pravega/pravega/issues/6712
+The original issue filed can be found [here] (https://github.com/pravega/pravega/issues/6712)

 The Attribute Index Segment is basically a BTree Index of the data (key/value pair) that goes in its associated main Table Segment.
-It is internally a B+Tree (existing on Pravega Segment), and is organized as as set of Pages written to storage (https://cncf.pravega.io/blog/2019/11/21/segment-attributes).
+It is internally a B+Tree (existing on Pravega Segment), and is organized as as set of Pages written to storage (see this [blog post] (https://cncf.pravega.io/blog/2019/11/21/segment-attributes) here).
 Each Page can be an index Page or leaf Page (holding data entries) having tree nodes.
 Each write of Pages to Storage ends with a footer, which is a pointer to the latest location of the root node in the tree.
 The above error indicates that the footer for the last write of Pages to Storage has been corrupted, as it contains inconsistent information.
 The issue having happened so, indicates some kind of corruption in the underlying Attribute Index Segment.

-# Possible Root Causes

-  We do not as yet know the exact reason behind what could have caused such a data corruption, which is why this recovery procedure exists today but we suspect below possible reasons:-

-  -  Writing a malformed footer/Page to Storage:
-     The above issue has been seen in conjuntion with a CacheFullException.
-That is we see a cacheFullException first and couple of minutes later is when we see the DataCorruptionException described above.That is the BTree index      pages accessed are also cached in Pravega's internal cache.
-And trying to access these pages when the cache is full could have led to some wrong data being read at some arbritrary offsets, inturn leading to malformed footers     being written to storage.

-  -  Corruption at the Tier-2 storage level:
-     It could also be an issue pertaining to the underlying Tier-2 storage that Pravega uses.
-That is some kind of data corruption or loss  having occured in the storage system that Pravega uses that could have caused such an exc     eption.

 # Repair Procedure